NASCAR rules and regulations: Safety

 Since late 2001, a head and neck restraint has been required for usage of all drivers.
 Since 2005 the HANS Device (Head and Neck Support Device) has been the only such approved device.
 Since 2003, helmets have been required for pit crew members as well.
 Drivers and pit crew members must also wear firesuits.
 Drivers are required to use carbon fiber seats and headrests for strength and durability.
 Cars have also been redesigned since the 2001 death of Dale Earnhardt and after spectacular crashes to reflect new discoveries and developments in safety.

-All oval tracks in any of NASCAR's National Series (except on dirt races, such as at Eldora) use the SAFER Barrier and other soft wall technology to lessen impacts.
+All oval tracks in any of NASCAR's National Series (except dirt races, such as at Eldora) use the SAFER Barrier and other soft wall technology to lessen impacts.

 After a series of flips and dangerous crashes in the 1980s, NASCAR began requiring all cars to run a restrictor plate at Daytona and Talladega.
 The restrictor plate limits air into the engine, reducing horsepower and speed at these tracks from 230-240 mph to 195-200 mph.
 At these races, in addition to the restrictor plate, there are a variety of other technical rules and regulations to keep the cars stable and on the track.